German-Nasyrov/frontend-project-46/README.md

 That programm generates difference between two files in in the following formats: JSON, YML, YAML.

+System requirements:
+1) You must have Node.js no lower version 12: node -v .
+2) You must have npm no lower version 5: npm -v

 How to install:
 ```shell
 $ make install